tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 **Result**: After a week the issue re-surfaced without the related logs printed.

-#### 3rd theory: incompatible versions of librdkafka and kafka
+#### 3rd theory: incompatible versions of librdkafka and Kafka

 During the update of tremor we also updated the version of librdkakfa - the Kafka version however remained quite old.
-We theorised that a incompatibility of the newer librdkafka and the old Kafka could cause undefined behaviour such as the busy loop.
+We theorized that incompatibility of the newer librdkafka and the old Kafka could cause undefined behavior such as the busy loop.

 ##### disprove of 3rd theory